314-994-0200

 Causes and Symptoms of Molluscum Contagiosum

-Molluscum contagiosum is caused by direct contact with an infected person or by touching contaminated objects.
-This contagious skin infection is primarily spread through skin-to-skin contact, such as during play, sports activities, or intimate contact.
-It can also be transmitted through sharing personal items like towels or clothing.
-So, if you come into contact with someone who has molluscum contagiosum or touch their belongings, there's a chance you could contract it too.
+Molluscum contagiosum is primarily spread through skin-to-skin contact, such as during play, sports activities, or intimate contact.
+It can also be transmitted by sharing personal items like towels or clothing.
+If you come into contact with someone who has molluscum contagiosum or touch their belongings, there's a chance you could contract it.

 Contagious Nature of Molluscum Contagiosum